TheFruxz/Ascend/README.md

 ## Setting the Stage - The Ascend Installation Guide 🔧

-Depending on the nature of your project, you may incorporate Ascend via `Gradle Kotlin`, `Gradle`, or `Maven`.
-However, we highly recommend `Gradle Kotlin` for a streamlined experience.
+Depending on the nature of your project, you may incorporate Ascend via `Gradle`, or `Maven`.
+However, we highly recommend `Gradle` for a streamlined experience.
+(Gradle standard was Groovy, now is Kotlin)

 ### Integration via JitPack